Got treasures? Please e-mail me.

 SHOEBOX

-Random articles
+Random stuff

-Dead at 102 (Massie Wimmer, Mercer County, W.Va.)
+• Dead at 102 (Massie Wimmer, Mercer County, W.Va.)
 Raleigh Herald,14 March 1907.

 Who killed Alfred Cochran?
 1928 mystery

 Alfred Cochran and wife Martha of Marmet, Kanawha County, W.Va., get off a C&O train at the Spring Hill stop.
 Mr. Cochran takes a short cut by crawling under a train.
 Mrs. Cochran is afraid to follow.
 Mr. Cochran is “shot by a man who first blinded him with a flashlight.”
-Mrs. Cochran tells of seeing two men including a “strange, tall man, wearing an overcoat and cap” who warns, as Mr. Cochran starts to crawl under the train, “better not try that, buddy.”
+Mrs. Cochran tells of seeing two men including a “strange, tall man, wearing an overcoat and cap” who warns, as Mr. Cochran starts to crawl under the train, “Better not try that, buddy.”
 Mr. Cochran injuries will prove fatal.

 Treasures